cardano-foundation/cardano-academy/README.md

 ## Overview

 This repository is the home of the Cardano Academy source material.
 It is a mono-repository hosting the content of the various courses, the associated diagrams, and quizzes.
-Periodically, the content will be produced as educational videos.
+Periodically, the content will be produced as educational videos in a corresponding video course available on academy.cardanofoundation.org.
+While the written materials in this repository are licensed under CC-BY-4.0, the videos are separately hosted and are not covered under this license

 ## Courses